jpgohlke/twitch-chat-filter/README.md

 2. Click this link to navigate to the script URL: https://raw.github.com/jpgohlke/twitch-chat-filter/master/chat_filter.user.js

-3. Greasemonkey will detect the userscript and ask confirmation on installing it.
-Click Ok.
+3. Tampermonkey will detect the userscript and will open a new tab.
+Click on `Install to Tampermonkey` and click Ok.

 4. Refresh the page TPP stream page.